 The dermatologist guide to cleansing correctly, as apparently over half of us aren't washing our faces properly.

-Do you remember, last year, when too many famous people decided that instead of donating their money for PPE or ventilators, their time would be better spent donating five seconds to sing us all John Lennon’s Imagine?
+Do you remember, during lockdown, when too many famous people decided that instead of donating their money for PPE or ventilators, their time would be better spent donating five seconds to sing us all John Lennon’s Imagine?
 Then when that was justifiably slaughtered, they doubled down to teach us how to wash our hands?
-Well, it turns out their time might have actually been better spent teaching us how to cleanse our faces because according to new surveys by Cerave, the Internet’s favourite affordable skincare brand, 55 percent of us are getting it wrong.
+Well, it turns out their time might have actually been better spent teaching us how to cleanse our faces because according to recent surveys by Cerave, the Internet’s favourite affordable skincare brand, 55% of us are getting it wrong.

-With extra time at home, we’re trying our best to improve our skincare routine habits, with 64 percent of us having changed our cleansing routines in the last year as a direct result of the pandemic.
+With extra time at home, we’re trying our best to improve our skincare routine habits, with 64% of us having changed our cleansing routines in the last year as a direct result of the pandemic.
 But that’s no use if you’re not doing it right in the first place.
-The Cerave surveys show that 55 percent of us tend to over or under-wash our faces, and 42 percent are using just water to cleanse.
+The Cerave surveys show that 55% of us tend to over or under-wash our faces, and 42% are using just water to cleanse.

 “If we are not cleansing, we’re essentially allowing build-up on the skin which can open up a whole range of issues,” says consultant dermatologist, Dr. Alexis Granite.
 “Even if you don’t wear make-up, you still need to remove other products which your skin comes into contact with, from moisturizers to SPF, as well as daily pollutants, dirt, oils and sweat.
 Build-up of these toxins can result in everything from lack of luminosity to clogged pores, dry, irritated skin, breakouts and even acne.
 Without cleansing you’re not giving your skin a chance to renew itself.
 Cleansing also ensures a fresh canvas on which to apply additional products within your skincare routine, allowing them to penetrate more effectively.”